U.S. oil and gas giants’ profits skyrocket

 To this end, Chevron approved a project to increase light crude oil processing capacity by 15 per cent at the company’s Pasadena, Texas refinery and entered Namibia by acquiring an 80 per cent working interest in a deepwater oil and gas exploration lease.

 Furthermore, the U.S. giant received permits – as part of joint ventures – to assess carbon storage for three blocks totalling nearly 7.8 million acres offshore Australia.
-The firm also broke ground on a lower carbon feedstock expansion project at the company’s bio-refinery in Germany and delivered renewable natural gas for the first time from the Brightmark RNG Holdings LLC joint venture project in South Dakota.
+The firm also broke ground on a lower carbon feedstock expansion project at its bio-refinery in Germany and delivered renewable natural gas for the first time from the Brightmark RNG Holdings LLC joint venture project in South Dakota.

 ExxonMobil’s profit soars